Four-toed salamander: Description

 The four-toed salamander can be recognized by its white underbelly sprinkled with black dots.
 Its back varies from orange-brownish to red-brownish; its flanks are grayish.
 The body and the limbs are elongated.
 The snout is short, and the eyes are prominent.
 The tail color is usually brighter than the back, and you can observe a constriction at the body/tail junction.
 The posterior limbs have four toes (hence its name), a good identification criterion but hard to use in the field.
 This species rarely exceeds 10 cm in length.
-The sexes are alike except for the shape of the head.
-Males have elongated and almost square snouts, whereas the females' snouts are short and round.
+In the breeding season (late October to early December) males have enlarged premaxillary teeth and truncated squarish snouts, which are round in females.
 The juveniles show a tail shorter than the body.

 The four-toed salamander can be easily mistaken for the redback salamander (Plethodon cinereus) in the wild.
-The Four-toed salamander's underbelly is more of a "salt and pepper" color.
-There is no constriction at the tail, and posterior limbs show five digits.
+The redback salamander's underbelly has more numerous black markings.
+Unlike the four-toed salamander, the redback salamander has no constriction at the tail base, and its posterior limbs show five digits.